TL;DR

 Scepticism around insurance is common, often based on outdated myths.
 Let's set the record straight.

 Myth 1: "It's too expensive.
 I can't afford it."
 Fact: The cost of not having cover is infinitely greater.
 For a healthy 30-year-old, meaningful income protection can cost less than a daily coffee.
 A £200,000 life and critical illness policy might cost around £25-£30 per month.
-An expert broker like WeCovr can tailor a plan to any budget, ensuring some protection is always better than none.
+A specialist at WeCovr or one of our broker partners can tailor a plan to any budget, ensuring some protection is typically different from none. (illustrative estimate)

-Myth 2: "Insurers never pay out."
+Myth 2: "Insurers generally not pay out."
 Fact: This is demonstrably false.
 The industry is highly regulated.
 In 2023, the Association of British Insurers (ABI) reported that a record 97.6% of all protection claims were paid out, totalling over £7 billion.
-For individual income protection, the payout rate was 94%.
+For individual income protection, the claim payment rate was 94%.
 Insurers want to pay valid claims; their reputation depends on it.

 Myth 3: "I'm young and healthy, I don't need it."
 Fact: Illness and accidents can strike at any age.
 In fact, you are far more likely to be off work for an extended period than you are to die before retirement.
 The best time to get cover is when you are young and healthy, as premiums will be at their lowest and you are less likely to have medical exclusions.

 Myth 5: "The state will look after me."
 Fact: As we've shown, state benefits provide a subsistence-level income designed to prevent poverty, not to pay your mortgage.
-Relying on the state is a high-risk strategy that guarantees a dramatic fall in your standard of living.
+Relying on the state is a high-risk strategy that may help provide a dramatic fall in your standard of living.

 The £5 million Health Security Gap is more than just a headline-grabbing number.
 It's a stark warning.
 It represents the very real and growing financial vulnerability that millions of British families are currently sleepwalking towards.